dfgHiatus/dfgSocket/README.txt

 - https://developer.nvidia.com/cudnn
 - Also, run getTorch.bat at this time

 Step 4) Final step - now we're actually going to download the AI thats runs this thing.
-Go here, and place it under gaze_tracking/trained_models
+Go here, and create a folder under gaze_tracking called trained_models.
+Paste it here!
 - https://drive.google.com/file/d/1Duf9XZ7y_vVVDcBwcaN2nsU4uzMIdPCP/view?usp=sharing

 Step 5) Now that this's taken care of, go to my public folder and get yourself a copy of "pointCloudAvatarDesktop".
 Run RUNME.bat, hop into NeosVR in screen mode and the avatar should automatically connect.
 If it doesn't press the reconnect button, you should see a point cloud of your face.
 Have fun!!